OsKaR31415/cours/devoirs.md

 > [!todo] Liste des devoirs
 > ```dataview
-> TABLE due, importance as "", title as "description"
+> TABLE due, difficulty as "", title as "description"
 > FROM #devoir AND -"templates"
-> SORT importance ASC
+> SORT due, importaNce ASC
-> SORT due
 > ```